MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/charts-in-adaptive-cards.md

 ## Pie Chart

-You can use the `Chart.HorizontalBar.Stacked` element to add a pie chart in an Adaptive Card.
+You can use the `Chart.Pie` element to add a pie chart in an Adaptive Card.

 :::image type="content" source="../../assets/images/adaptive-cards/charts/pie-chart.png" alt-text="Screenshot shows a pie chart in an Adaptive Card.":::